JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/testing/index.md

 Let’s resume where we left and import the necessary modules.

-I am going to create a sample fixture, according to Wikipedia <em>"A software test fixture sets up a system for the software testing process by initializing it, thereby satisfying any preconditions the system may have."</em>
+I am going to create a sample fixture, according to Wikipedia *"A software test fixture sets up a system for the software testing process by initializing it, thereby satisfying any preconditions the system may have."*

 ![testing_step_5](./steps/step5.png)